Children’s Dental Info.

 At what age are my children supposed to see a dentist?

-The general rule is between 18 and 24 months.
-Some children require a bit more time to be comfortable.
+We recommend scheduling your child’s first dental exam between 3 and 3 1/2 years old.
 If an area of concern is noticed, then the child should see a dentist as soon as possible.

 For more information about baby teeth, visit MouthHealthy.org.